Do you… want to do the best you can on the MCAT, and finish the exam within the allotted time?

-The most important exam for getting into medical school is the MCAT, as every medical program in the United States requires an MCAT score during the admissions process.
-Getting testing accommodations such as extended time for the MCAT is not easy.
+The MCAT is the most important exam for getting into medical school, as every medical program in the United States requires an MCAT score for admissions.
 It is important that people who have a learning disability get extra time and accommodations on this exam; your MCAT score can determine your future.
-In fact, any combined score of 30 or above should make it easier for you to get into a medical program.
-Don’t you want to do the best you can, and finish the exam within the allotted time?
-Don’t you want to prove you have adequate knowledge in each subject area?
-Don’t you want to know if you are eligible for accommodations, such as extended time?

 Please note that these reports take time to write, as they often end up being lengthy.
 The report will be finished after submitting the final materials; a report without complications will take about 10 business days to write.
 A deposit of $500 is necessary to schedule the first appointment and full payment is due by the last testing session.
 The fee is payable to Dr. Thomas, and is refundable if appointments are cancelled with more than 48 hours notice.
 Reports are released when the bill is paid in full.